a-angeliev/Shoecommerce/client/README.md

 # Key features of the application

-As a guest you will be able to:
+As a guest, you will be able to:

 -   Authentication
     -- Login